-Blessan is currently working as SPRING Front of House Welcome and Support Worker.
-He volunteered with CoSS for two and half a year and started doing the current job since the beginning of 2021.
+Blessan is currently working as the SPRING Delivery and Advocacy Manager.
+He volunteered with CoSS for two and half a year and started doing the current job at the beginning of 2021.
 Born and brought up in India, living in Cambodia for a year before coming to the UK, he now lives in Sheffield with his wife and two children.
 For a decade, Blessan worked as a Support Worker with adults with learning difficulties.
 Blessan has a heart for justice for the marginalized in the society.

 Blessan loves food from different nations, cooking, cricket, diversity and inclusivity.
 He has a bachelor’s degree in Mathematics.

 Ibtissam Al Farah

 Ibtissam is the Experts by Experience Team (EbE) Coordinator.
 Her role includes facilitating the EbE team; ensuring that it is successfully established, is sustainable and becomes an integral part of the CoSS.